AbhinavSingh111/moviegpt/README.md

 7. installed firebase and hosted on it
 8. create user acc in firebase / signin-signup
 9. setup redux->userslice
+10. implemented onsuthstatechanged and configured it to change redux store accordingly

 # Features
     -Login/Signup